 There are only five font options, but you just pick your favorite and then use it to type.
 I used this font style to change my bio.
 It didn’t come out in color like I thought it would, though.

-Add Symbols to Your Text:
+How to Add Symbols to Your Text in Your IG Bio

 Let’s say you want to add symbols to your font but you want something other than the emojis on your keyboard.
 Head over to CoolSymbol.com on your phone’s browser, pick your symbol, click the copy button to the right and then paste it into your Instagram.
 I added stars to my name: